Code-Institute-Submissions/school_donations-4/README.md

 ## Features

-### Existing Features
+### Existing Features:
 - Bar Chart for 'Resources Type':
 	- Representing what the donations were spent on by resource
 - Bar Chart for 'Poverty Level':
 	- Representing what level of school 'poverty' the donations went too
-- Choropleth chart for 'Distribution of Donations':
+- Interactive Choropleth map for 'Distribution of Donations':
 	- A clickable, colour-coded choropleth map of the US by State to explore detail of donations per State or multiple States
 - Timeline Line Chart for 'Number of Donations':
 	- Represents number of donations per Quarter over a number of Years.
 Users can select specific timelines for further detail